 The exchange of ideas is the fuel of the knowledge and creative economy.
 Locally, nationally and internationally we are all involved in sharing concepts, swapping insights, and trading opinions.
-This year’s festival explores communication, reciprocity, and transactions in all areas, from policy making to healthcare, social enterprise to cultural production.
+2019’s festival explores communication, reciprocity, and transactions in all areas, from policy making to healthcare, social enterprise to cultural production.
 Be the exchange you want to see.

 Festival of Ideas 2018: EQUALITIES